8gears/Cloud-Workshop-VM/README.md

 ## How It Works

-Terrafrom will order the machines on AWS and SCW, after the machines are booted, Terrafrom will also execute scripts in `./files/` on the machines that perform the customization of the machines.
+With Terrafrom we order the machines on AWS or Scaleway (SCW), after the machines are booted, Terrafrom will also execute customization setup scripts.

 ## What Is The Result